 Duration: June 2015- June 2017

-Solution: TrackTest English Core tests (Use of English, Reading, Listening), A2-C2 CEFR levels.
+Products: TrackTest English Core tests (Use of English, Reading, Listening), A2-C2 CEFR levels.

 Czech candidates were only slightly behind (43% in B2 and higher, 479 TTS points).
-Hungarian candidates achieved 33% share of B2 and higher levels, 474 TTS points.
+Hungarian candidates achieved a 33% share of B2 and higher levels, 474 TTS points.

-In comparison, adult learners attending language schools or English courses achieved 511 points in 2016 (worldwide average, see School Proficiency Index 2016).
+In comparison, adult learners attending language schools or English courses achieved 511 TTS points in 2016 (worldwide average, see School Proficiency Index 2016).

 On the other hand, Hungary surprisingly outperformed them in the correct use of future tenses.

 Based on Profesia data, 74% of job candidates claim in their CVs that they have some English knowledge.
-However, a share of job offers requiring the knowledge of foreign language has decreased in last 3 years.
+However, a share of job offers requiring the knowledge of a foreign language has decreased in the last 3 years.
 This arises from the fact that employers mitigate their language requirements due to the low unemployment rate and a lack of suitable candidates.
-For instance, in Slovakia, 42% of all job offers required the English language knowledge in 2017, a decrease of 4% compared to 2015.
+For instance, in Slovakia, 42% of all job offers required English language knowledge in 2017, a decrease of 4% compared to 2015.

-Check also our case study about monitoring the progress of your students’ English proficiency.
+Check also our case study about monitoring the progress of your student’s English proficiency.